LuisGuillermo91/Hospitals-Access-Peru/README.md

 # Hospitals-Access-Peru
-This is a project to evaluate accesability to operational public hospitals in every district of Peru.
+This is a project to evaluate accesability to operational public hospitals in every district of Peru elaborated by Group 10 of the Intensive Python Course of Diplomado PUCP 2025.

 ## Outputs